space-physics/piradar/README.rst

 `Executive summary <https://www.scivision.co/pi-radar/>`_

 Radar using Red Pitaya for RF and Raspberry Pi 3 for quad-core signal processing.
 Initially used for ionospheric imaging at HF but via frequency translation could be used at microwave and other frequencies.

-To run the Red Pitaya radar on the bench, you need to

-1. generate a binary file containing a psuedorandom phase modulated signal with ``create_waveform``
-2. use GNU Radio to read that file and transmit it
-3. either on the same or separate Red Pitaya, receive the transmitted waveform and save it to file
-4. use a Python (or whatever) script to process the transmit and receive waveforms together e.g. cross-correlation, estimate number of lags to peak.
+Also can be used at `low-band VHF for short-range compact radar work <https://www.scivision.co/narrowband-lowband-vhf-software-defined-radar-simulation/>`_.

 .. contents::